nawabahmadreshi/documentation/pages/third-party-integrations/mixpanel.md

 | properties.ANY-KEY (many) | The value associated with the key | event metadata or referring link data | ~channel: facebook | N

-## Why We Recommend Passing Mixpanel Distinct Id
+## Why We Recommend Passing Mixpanel Distinct ID

-Branch will automatically specify the Distinct Id requested by Mixpanel, if any of the identifiers that Mixpanel uses are available.
-On iOS, Branch will send the IDFA if present, or the identifierForVendor (IDFV) if present, otherwise it will omit Distinct Id.
-On Android Branch will send the Google Advertising ID if present, or the Android ID (hardware ID) if present, otherwise it will omit Distinct Id.
+Branch will automatically specify the Distinct ID requested by Mixpanel, if any of the IDentifiers that Mixpanel uses are available.
+On iOS, Branch will send the IDFA if present, or the identifierForVendor (IDFV) if present, otherwise it will omit Distinct ID.
+On Android Branch will send the Google Advertising ID if present, or the Android ID (hardware ID) if present, otherwise it will omit Distinct ID.

 On iOS, the Mixpanel SDK by default will use the IDFA if present, otherwise it will use the identifierForVendor (IDFV) (also known as the vendor ID or identifierForVendor).
 In rare cases where the identifierForVendor (IDFV) is not available, it will generate a random UUID.
 In order for IDFA to be available, please be sure you have included AdSupport.framework.

 On Android, the Mixpanel SDK by default does not use the Google Advertising ID or the Android ID (hardware ID).
 Instead, it generates a random UUID.
-This means that on Android, if you do not pass Branch the Mixpanel Distinct Id, we cannot properly associate Branch-generated events with users as identified by Mixpanel.
+This means that on Android, if you do not pass Branch the Mixpanel Distinct ID, we cannot properly associate Branch-generated events with users as identified by Mixpanel.

 ## Nuances with Multiple Devices and Mixpanel Identities/Aliases